“Her husband is known in the gates, when he sitteth among the elders of the land” (Proverbs 31:23, KJV).

 - Do you notice him?
 Do you notice his accomplishments?
 Do you notice that he cleaned the shower for you this morning?

 - Do you regard him?
 Do you look in his eyes when he talks to you?
-Do you memorize the curves of his hair so that someday, should the Lord take him home, you’ll have them all stashed away in your mind’s scrapbook?
+Do you memorize the curves of his hair so that someday, should God say that his days are finished, you’ll have them all stashed away in your mind’s scrapbook?